polito-WA2-G05/wa2-project/README.md

 ---

 #### **`PATCH /api/expert/tickets/:id/stop`**

-Sets to OPEN the status field of a specific ticket associated with the id provided and fails if the id does not exist
+Sets to OPEN the status field of a specific ticket associated with the id provided

 **Request header:**